984234/homebrew-growl/README.markdown

     brew growl install formula

 will work.
 Just use brew growl before pretty much any command. (brew-pip and brew-gem are supported)

-## growlnotifier.rb

-This includes a simple Growl wrapper I wrote in Ruby that I am using for this.
-It requires `growlnotify` and Growl.

-    brew install growlnotify

-The usage and details for the script are found at https://gist.github.com/1209632